nens/threedi-docs/source/test_build/_sources/i_what_is_mi.rst.txt

 *Demo of the modelling process*

-For more detailed information, visit the :ref:`mi_workflow` page.
+For an overview of the interface visit the :ref:`mi_overview` page.
+For more detailed information on the modelling workflow, visit the :ref:`mi_workflow` page.
 There are also multiple tutorials available on how to work with the Modeller Interface.
 The basics of the Modeller Interface are explained in the :ref:`Workflow <tutorial1_workflow>` Tutorial.

 Functionality of the Modeller Interface